How Secure Email Gateways Work with AI Phishing Detection

 Deep Learning Neural Networks

 Deep learning architectures enable SEGs to analyze complex relationships between multiple email attributes simultaneously.
-These neural networks continue to improve over time as they process more data, achieving detection rates that exceed 98% for many types of phishing attempts while maintaining false positive rates below 0.1% according to recent benchmark testing.
+These neural networks continue to improve over time as they process more data, achieving increasingly accurate detection while minimizing false positives.

 Transfer Learning

 This AI approach allows security systems to apply knowledge gained from one type of threat to identify similar but previously unseen attacks.
 Transfer learning has proven particularly effective against polymorphic phishing campaigns that constantly change their characteristics to evade detection.
-SEGs employing transfer learning detect up to 76% more variants of known phishing campaigns than systems without this capability.
+SEGs employing transfer learning can recognize variants of known phishing campaigns even when specific details have been modified.

 Explainable AI